oscarlai1998/tp/docs/team/fupernova.md

 Due to the large number of commands and features available in iGraduate, we decided to have separate help pages for each command, along with one help page listing down the commands available in iGraduate in case users forget.
 This methodology helps make the quick guide less cluttered and more targeted towards specific commands that users intend to look up.
-I focused on the first portion of parsing while Xin Ru focused on the second.

 ___
 ### Contributions to documentation